alejandrogoscu/alejandrogoscu/README.md

 ---

 ## 🌱 What I do
-- Develop web applications with **JavaScript, React, Node.js, Express, SQL & MongoDB**
+- Develop web applications with **JavaScript, TypeScript, React, Node.js, Express, SQL & MongoDB**
 - Design and structure projects that feel smooth and engaging
 - Work in teams, listen to feedback, and turn ideas into something people can actually use